coldshrine/study-notes/papers/out-of-the-tar-pit.md

 When control is an implicit part of the language, every single piece of program must be understood in that context.
 When a programmer is forced to specify the control, he or she is being forced to specify an aspect of _how_ the system should work rather than simply _what_ is desired.
 They are being forced to _over-specify_ the problem.

 A control-related problem is concurrency, which affects _testing_ as well.

+Concurrency is normally specified _explicitly_ in most languages.
+The most common model is "shared-state concurrency" in which explicit synchronisation is provided.
+The difficulty for informal reasoning comes from adding further the _number of scenarios_ that must mentally be considered as the program is read.

+Running a test in the presence of concurrency tells you _nothing at all_ about what will happen the next time you run that very same test.

+### Complexity caused by code volume

+This is a secondary effect.
+Much code is simply concerned with managing _state_ or specifying _control_.
+It is the easiest form of complexity to _measure_, and it interacts badly with the other causes of complexity.

+Complexity definitively _does_ exhibit nonlinear increase with size (of the code) so it's vital to reduce the amount of code to an absolute minimum.

+### Other causes of complexity

+There are other causes like: duplicated code, dead code, unnecessary abstraction, missed abstraction, poor modularity, poor documentation...

+All these come down to the following principles

+* **Complexity breeds complexity**.
+Complexity introduced as a _result of_ not being able to clearly understand a system, like _Duplication_.
+This is particularly common in the presence of time pressures.
+* **Simplicity is hard**.
+Simplicity can only be attained if it is recognised, sought and priced.
+* **Power corrupts**.
+In the absence of language-enforced guarantees mistakes (and abuses) _will_ happen.
+We need to be very wary of any language that even _permits_ state, regardless of how much it discourages its use, the more _powerful_ a language, the harder it is to _understand_ systems constructed in it.